 Does my customer see gross margins or costs?

 No. These are private to you and are not shared on printed or emailed invoices.

 Why aren't my labor items appearing in the 'Labor Items' section of my technician's profile pages?

-- Only items with a type of 'Labor' will appear there.
+Only items with a type of 'Labor' will appear there.
 Items with other types ('Service', 'Part', etc) cannot have technician-specific labor costs assigned.
-It is probable that the missing items have a name that includes the word 'labor', but the item's type is not actually 'Labor'.
+The missing items probably have a name that includes the word 'labor', but the item's type is not actually 'Labor'.
 To fix this, edit the missing item and change its type to 'Labor'.

-Why didn't my technician's labor cost get assigned to all the labor job items on a job that he was assigned to?
+Why didn't my technician's labor cost get assigned to all the labor job items on a job they were assigned to?

-- Technician-specific labor costs are applied ONLY to job labor items which have a technician source.
+Technician-specific labor costs are applied ONLY to job labor items with a technician source.
 To assign your technician's labor cost to his job's labor items, edit each of those items, choose an item source type of 'Technician', and then choose the technician's name in the technician list that appears.